 A New iPhone or iPad

-Of course, there may be some growing pains. iOS 10 changes how some things, like Touch ID, worked in iOS 9, so fix those up if you haven’t already.
-And, if you have a new iPhone 7, you may be wondering how to listen to music and charge at the same time—but we’ve got you covered there, too.
+Of course, there may be some growing pains.
+If this is your first iPhone without a headphone jack, you may be wondering how to listen to music and charge at the same time—but we’ve got you covered.
+You may also want to learn more about wireless charging, including how fast it is and how it works with a case.
 And of course, every phone has its battery life problems, so now’s a good time to learn about how your iPhone’s battery works and adjust your usage accordingly.
-Check out our previous iOS coverage for even more tips.

 A New Android Phone or Tablet

-If you have a phone that doesn’t run stock Android—like a Samsung Galaxy or an LG device—we recommend these tweaks to make it more like pure Android (the best version of Android, in our opinion).
-There are also a ton of ways to customize Android from top to bottom, so tweak as much as your heart desires.
+If you have a phone that doesn’t run stock Android—for example, if you have a Samsung Galaxy phone instead of a Google Pixel phone—we recommend these tweaks to make it more like pure Android (the best version of Android, in our opinion).
+There are also a ton of ways to customize Android from top to bottom, so tweak as much as your heart desires—especially when it comes to the new Google Feed, and the voice-controlled Google Assistant.
 Just make sure to squeeze as much battery life out of it as possible.
-Check out all of our other Android guides for even more tips.

 A New Kindle (or Fire Tablet)